front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 One of the main responsibility of GraphQL modules in Front-Commerce is fetching data from remote sources in resolvers.
 A naive approach may reach a few limits in a real application, that is why **Front-Commerce provides helpers allowing developers to build high-performance applications**.

-This section introduce the DataLoader pattern and how to use it in a Front-Commerce application.
+This section introduces the `DataLoader` pattern and how to use it in a Front-Commerce application.
 It then details how to configure the caching layer to keep remote API response in cache to boost performance.
 Finally, it explains how to invalidate the cache from remote systems.

 By the end of this guide, you will have a good understanding of the mechanisms at your disposal to compensate for the slowness of a remote API.